tomzox/Python-ZVBI/Video-ZVBI/doc/ZVBI.rst

 Creates and returns a new data service decoder instance.
 The constructor does not take any parameters. **However**: The type of data services to be decoded is determined by the type of installed callbacks.
-Hence you must install at least one callback after construction.
+Hence for the class to do any actual decoding, you must install at least one callback using `Zvbi.ServiceDec.event_handler_register()`_ after construction.

 Zvbi.ServiceDec.decode()
 ------------------------